makkzone/neuro-san-ui/README.md

 ## Try making a simple change to the UI

-If you've made this far, you may try a simple change within the UI.
+If you've made this far, try a simple change within the UI.
 Here's an example:

--   Modify `nextfront/pages/projects/[projectID]/index.tsx`
+1. Open `nextfront/pages/projects/[projectID]/index.tsx`
-    -   add a logging message at the appropriate place in the tsx file
+1. Add a message at the appropriate place in the tsx file (somewhere within the `return` statement, inside the `<>` fragment).

-        -   ``console.log(`Loaded project: ${projectId}`)``
+            {`Hello world!
+The current project ID is ${projectId}`}

--   You should notice that the code is compiled automatically and your change appears in the console output of the ui when loading a project.
+1. You should notice that the code is compiled automatically and your change appears in the UI when loading a project.

-## Learn More About Next.js

-To learn more about Next.js, take a look at the following resources:

--   [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
--   [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!
+Congratulations, you are now a UI developer!